TheOnlyRoxion/inmoov_ros/README.md

  - node:  write node that sends joint commands to arduino through service calls
  - pose:  migrate pose module to pyqt4
  - headdemo:  migrate headdemo module to pyqt4
+### Package list:
+These are the Packages that have been installed on my Maschine most should be installed during the setup guides and tutorials for installing Moveit, ROS-Kinetic.

+apt-get:
+ arduino
+ dkms
+ qt5-default
+ qtcreator
+ clang-format-3.8
+ ros-kinetic-desktop-full
+ ros-kinetic-rqt
+ ros-kinetic-rqt-common-plugins
+ ros-kinetic-moveit
+ ros-kinetic-rosserial-arduino
+ ros-kinetic-rosserial
+ ros-kinetic-xarco
+ ros-kinetic-opencv3
+ ros-kinetic-cv-bridge
+ ros-kinetic-compressed-depth-image-tansport
+ ros-kinetic-compressed-image-transport
+ ros-kinetic-usb-cam
+ ros-kinetic-pyros
+ liburdfdom-tools
+ python-wstool
+ python-catkin-tools
+ python-pip

+pip:
+ pip install qdarkstyle